textpattern/textpattern.github.io/administration/files-panel.md

 The default view shows these columns:

 **ID:** an ID number is automatically assigned to each file.
 This is what identifies it and calls it on the live site.
-Click this ID to edit the file properties.
+Select this ID to edit the file properties.

 **Name:** the filename of the image.
-Click this to edit the file properties.
+Select this to edit the file properties.

 **Title:** if the file was given a title, then it will reflect that here.